ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Explain the inspiration, the main features and the expected function of the algorithm in words.

-The novel meta-heuristic optimisation Algorithm described within this assignment has been inspired by work by Mitic, Vukovic, Petrovic and Miljkoiv (2015), which concerned a Fruit Fly Optimisation algorithm.
+The novel metaheuristic optimisation algorithm described within this assignment has been inspired by Mitic, Vukovic, Petrovic and Miljkoiv (2015), whose paper concerned a Fruit Fly Optimisation algorithm.

 FOA algorithms model the movement of a swarm of fruit flies towards food.
 They do so with regard to the interactions between individual fruit flies and the swarm.
 Individual fruit flies can not see the food.
 However, they are able to smell the food.